 Vodafone then began progressively rolling out its LTE network across the capital cities and major metropolitan centres from June 2013 for existing customers, before making 4G accessible to to new customers from July 2013.

-Like Telstra and Optus, Vodafone is using the 1800MHz spectrum for its LTE network.
+Like Telstra and Optus, Vodafone is using the 1800MHz spectrum for the bulk of its LTE network.
 The advantage of this frequency for Vodafone is that it has a lot of it, courtesy of its merger with Hutchison's Three network in 2009.

 Contiguous for the win